Föhrenwald

 As director, Cohen fostered the rehabilitation of the camp's residents, encouraging adult education and vocational training.
 A school was established for youngsters, with extracurricular activities arranged largely through the efforts of local chapters of the Jewish youth movements.
 The camp's autonomous cultural life included musical and theatrical performances.
 It published an internal newspaper, Bamidbar ("In the wilderness", the Hebrew name for the Book of Numbers), that in 1947 issued a 100-page almanac documenting the camp's activities.

 Residents enjoyed freedom to practice their religion.
 A yeshiva (rabbinic seminary and Torah academy) was established within the camp.
-With the presence of Rabbi Yekusiel Yehudah Halberstam, founder of the Klausenberg Hasidic dynasty, and his followers, Föhrenwald became the center for Hasidic Jewry in the American sector.
+With the presence of Rabbi Yekusiel Yehudah Halberstam, founder of the Klausenburg Hasidic dynasty, and his followers, Föhrenwald became the center for Hasidic Jewry in the American sector.

 Streets in Föhrenwald were typically named for American states and individuals, but these have been renamed.
-For example, Rooseveltstrasse is now Thomasstrasse; Pennsylvianastrasse has become Faulhaberstrasse, etc.
+For example, Rooseveltstrasse is now Thomasstrasse; Pennsylveniastrasse has become Faulhaberstrasse, etc.

 During the early years of the camp's operation, residents mounted several protest campaigns against Allied policy, particularly regarding the restrictions on Jewish immigration to Mandatory Palestine.
 The Zionist youth movements organized communal groups called kibbutzim for training young pioneers.
 A number of residents who attempted clandestine immigration to Mandatory Palestine in violation of British restrictions, were apprehended by the authorities and sent back to Föhrenwald.

 A tuberculosis epidemic swept the camp in the summer of 1946, prompted the establishment of a "Committee of Jewish Tubercular Patients".
 The committee became an advocate for those residents who were unwilling or unable to leave.